What is acupuncture and how can it help my animal?

 Vets have noted that many old dogs who receive acupuncture have increased energy and it is a joy to watch them respond.
 Acupuncture offers a viable alternative to the use of pain killers and steroids (or a reduction in the use of), as well as surgery and has few, if any side effects when used appropriately.

 In addition, regular acupuncture sessions can treat minor sports injuries as they occur and help to keep muscles and tendons resistant to injury.
-World class professional and amateur athletes often use acupuncture as a routine part of their training.
+World class professional and amateur athletes often use acupuncture as a routine part of their training as a preventative measure.
 If your horse or other animals are involved in any athletic endeavour, such as racing, jumping, or showing, acupuncture can be used to assist in helping to keep them in top physical condition.

 Choosing an animal acupuncturist

-Only ever use a qualified veterinary surgeon to carry out acupuncture on your animal.
+Only ever use a qualified veterinary surgeon and who's completed specialist training to carry out acupuncture on your animal.
 This is because acupuncture in animals may only be performed by vets with a thorough knowledge of veterinary anatomy and physiology.

 Would you like information on Veterinary Acupuncturists near you, for your animal?
 Please email us at email@example.com - we'll be pleased to try and assist, wherever you are in the world!